frouioui/tagenal/docs/setup-frontend.md

 # Setup the frontend

 This section will cover how to build, push, and run the frontend application of tagenal.
-The frontend's code can be found [here](./api/users/README.md).
+The frontend code can be found [here](./api/users/README.md).

 ## Build and push the frontend docker image

 After modifying the frontend code, and creating a new version.
-We can build and push the new version onto a docker registery.
+We can build and push the new version onto a docker registry.
 We can modify the name of the docker image and the repository in the frontend's Makefile.

 ```
 make build_push_frontend